 “Rufina, we wanted to speak to you in person regarding Gerome’s state exam result.
 Your son scored an astonishing 99% on the state’s mathematics exam.
 That means he only received one incorrect answer.
 We would love for him to join the gifted program here in our school.
 Students like him need more of a challenge outside of the regular class schedule.
 Gerome will work on exciting projects, learn about new things, and be surrounded by other high performing and strong intellectual developed students.
 I think this will be great for Gerome’s future.”

 Gifted.
 I wasn’t entirely sure what it meant.
 Do I have superpowers?
 Was I now a part of X-Men?
 My mother and I just sat there in silence, staring at the teachers, not really understanding how to respond.
-My mother’s insight in education was limited to what my siblings and I share with her.
-Uncomprehending the impact this will have in my education, we quickly accepted the offer.
+My mother’s insight into education was limited to what my siblings and I share with her.
+Uncomprehending the impact this will have on my education, we quickly accepted the offer.

 But, I could tell that there was something concerning my mother as she shook hands with each of the administrators.
-And just as we were about to leave the office, my mother turned to the counselor and asked “Wait, is it free?”
+And just as we were about to leave the office, my mother turned to the counselor and asked: “Wait, is it free?”
 Not a surprising reaction coming from a concerned Hispanic mother.

 I was now officially in the gifted program.
 Ironically, I was back to a similar routine that I had during my speech therapy sessions, where the second half of the school day, I was away from my regular class.
 This time, I looked forward to it and I was having a lot of fun.
 I solved brainteasers, worked on challenging projects, learned about different cultures, and made some great friendships that continued for many years.